-Naturally dyed Easter eggs have always been interesting to me but I’ve never actually taken the time to try the process.
-From red cabbage to tumeric, you can make a homemade dye out of tons of ingredients in your kitchen.
-I found this recipe on Whole Food’s website and tried it out using fresh blueberries.
-I’ve always loved the look of blue chicken’s eggs and little blue robin’s eggs so I decided to dye all of my eggs blue this year.
+From red cabbage to turmeric, you can make a homemade Easter Egg dye out of tons of ingredients in your kitchen.
+I’ve always loved the look of blue robin’s eggs so this year I decided to dye all of my blue using blueberries!

 To a sauce pan, combine blueberries and water and bring to a boil.
 Once boiling, cover, reduce the heat and simmer for 10 minutes.
 Strain the liquid into a heat-proof jar and add a bit of vinegar, done!

 Blueberry Dyed Easter Eggs

 At first I wasn’t sure that I was going to like the look of my eggs.
 The fibers from the blueberries stick to the egg shell and create a speckled look is some spots.
 However, once they dried it gave a really beautiful natural look to the eggs.
 Not the perfectly even look of traditional dyed Easter eggs but I don’t mind that…just look at how pretty they turned out!